Structure-preserving Interpolatory Model Reduction for Port-Hamiltonian Differential-Algebraic Systems: Introduction

 \section{Introduction}

-Port-Hamiltonian ( \textsf{pH} ) systems are network-based models that arise within a modeling framework in which a physical system model is decomposed into submodels that are interconnected principally through the exchange of energy.
-Submodels may themselves be decomposed into submodels and at some level of branching they typically reflect one of a variety of core modeling paradigms that describe phenomenological aspects of the dynamics having different physical character, such as e.g. electrical, thermodynamic, or mechanical.
-The \textsf{pH} framework is able to knit together submodels featuring dramatically different physics through disciplined focus on energy flux as a principal mode of system interconnection; \textsf{pH} structure is inherited via power conserving interconnection, and a variety of physical properties and functional constraints (e.g., passivity and energy and momentum conservation) are encoded directly into the structure of the model equations \cite{BeaMXZ18,MehM19_ppt,Sch13}.
+Port-Hamiltonian ( \textsf{pH} ) systems are network-based models that arise within a modeling framework in which a physical system model is decomposed into hierarchies of submodels that are interconnected principally through the exchange of energy.
+At some level the submodels typically reflect one of a variety of core modeling paradigms that describe phenomenological aspects of the dynamics having different physical character, such as e.g. electrical, thermodynamic, or mechanical.
+The \textsf{pH} framework is able to knit together submodels featuring dramatically different physics through a disciplined focus on energy flux as a principal mode of system interconnection; \textsf{pH} structure is inherited via power conserving interconnection, and a variety of physical properties and functional constraints (e.g., passivity and energy and momentum conservation) are encoded directly into the structure of the model equations \cite{BeaMXZ18,Sch13}.
 Interconnection of submodels often creates further constraints on system behavior and evolution, originating as conservation laws (e.g., Kirchoff's laws or mass balance), or as position and velocity limitations in mechanical systems.
-As a result system models are often naturally posed as combinations of dynamical system equations and algebraic constraint equations, see e.g., \cite{BreCP96,KunM06,Ria08}. \emph{Port-Hamiltonian descriptor systems} and \emph{port-Hamiltonian differential-algebraic equations} (\textsf{pHDAE}) are alternate terms that refer to the same class of dynamical system models that aggregate \textsf{pH} dynamical system models together with algebraic constraints.
-These are among the most effective system representations for network-based models of multi-physics problems.
+As a result system models are often naturally posed as combinations of dynamical system equations and algebraic constraint equations, i.e. as \emph{Port-Hamiltonian descriptor systems} or \emph{port-Hamiltonian differential-algebraic equations} (\textsf{pHDAE}).

-When a \textsf{pHDAE} system is linearized around a stationary solution, one obtains a linear time-invariant \textsf{pHDAE} with specially structured coefficient matrices, see \cite{BeaMXZ18}.
-Our focus in this work is on the construction of high fidelity reduced models for such \textsf{pHDAE} systems.
-Model reduction is important for such systems since they are often components in larger \textsf{pHDAE} systems and preserving the associated interconnection structure for energy flux through subsystems in such a way that retains in the reduced system \textsf{pH} properties as well as algebraic side constraints may be critical in order to retain overall simulation quality.